Noyers, Yonne: History

 The origins of Noyers are unclear.
 It was founded by the king of Sequani Gaul tribe, just before the Roman conquest, or by a contemporary of Julius Caesar called Lucidorius.
 He would have given the city its first name, Lucida.

 Around and after the 12th century the city became the seat of the Miles family.
 At the end of the twelfth century, Hugues de Noyers, bishop of Auxerre, built "one of the most famous castles of France".
 It was beleaguered by Blanche of Navarre's troops in 1217, but it did resist.

 In 1419, at the end of the Miles dynasty, Noyers became the property of the dukes of Burgundy.
 The prince of Condé became count of Noyers.
 He made a Huguenot place of the city and took refuge in it after the defeat of the Amboise conspiracy in 1568.
 But Catherine de Médicis dislodged him and the garrison surrendered.

 Later the castle was dismantled by King Henry IV in 1599.
-After a long time of lethargy the city revived in 1710 when the duke of Luynes married the last descendant of the Condé family.
+After a long time of lethargy the city revived in 1710 when the duke of Luynes married the granddaughter of Louis, Count of Soissons and co-heiress of the Princes of Neuchâtel of the House of Orléans-Longueville.

 Wine and grain trade were prosperous at Noyers.
 Many documents attest there were plenty of vines, walnut-trees and cherry-trees over the hills all around Noyers.
 Till the beginning of the twentieth century a great part of local craftsmen was represented by cartwrights, harness-makers, coopers, farriers and shoe makers.
 In 1861 there were 128 vine-growers and 25 tillage-farmers.
 As of the 21st century, they are not as many farmers.

 On December 7, 1983, Duran Duran filmed the music video for their single New Moon On Monday within the city walls after dark.
 The town's historic streets have also been featured in several other films and TV series.